DonutVikingChap/libdonut/README.md

 Libdonut is an application framework for cross-platform game development in C++20.

-Note: This library is currently a **work in progress** and makes no guarantees about future version compatibility.
+Note: This library is currently a **work in progress** and makes no guarantees regarding future version compatibility.

 ## Features